1906-share-code/code-share/README.md

 ==================

 To install locally:
 =>Install mongodb.
 The easiest way is to use brew https://www.mongodb.com/ Make sure you have a data directory.

   brew install mongodb
   sudo mkdir -p /data/db
   sudo chown -R...for mongo to store data

-=>Make sure you have a postgreSQL installed and have a https://www.postgresql.org/ db named code-share and code-share-test
+=>Make sure you have a postgreSQL installed and have a https://www.postgresql.org/ db named code-share and db named code-share-test

 =>npm install